 At the start of my third year of blogging, an opportunity came my way from a blogger connection that I had made at a conference the year before – going in his place when he was invited on paid campaigns that he didn’t have time for.
 I was getting paid a fraction of the overall rate but I didn’t care.
 I was beyond excited to finally be getting paid to travel.
 That was the dream for me (still is).

 It was also nice that I was able to do all this travel under his brand name instead of mine.
 I was not required to post about it on my channels, which was perfect because I could keep the branded content off my blog.
 I also got my first sponsored post partnerships like this one and this one, and my monthly passive income steadily increased as well.
 By the fall of 2014, heading into the third year of my blogging career, I was making about $3000 per month on average.

-I was staying in Berlin at the time in a room that cost me €300 per month, so I was able to survive quite comfortably on this.
+I was staying in Berlin at the time in a room that only cost me €300 per month, so I was able to survive quite comfortably on this income.
 By that winter my blog readership had grown to about 30,000 unique visitors per month and, after implementing a new strategy of only posting good DSLR photos instead of the oversaturated, HDR photos I’d been posting before (what was I thinking?), my Instagram started to grow more quickly too.

 When 2015 arrived with a bang, I flew south like a goose to South Africa, chasing summer.
 I knew that it would cost more in South Africa than in Southeast Asia and Berlin, but I trusted that it would be alright.
 And it was!
 South Africa ended up being one of the friendliest places I had ever been to, and people were constantly inviting me to stay with them, so my accommodation costs went down considerably.